 To execute the script, type the script name at the command-line interface [1-TXT].
 This will output a list of simulation times corresponding to the configurations that should be extracted from the NVT simulation file [2-TXT].
 These configurations can be used as starting structures in AIMD (pronounce as A-I-M-D) or QM (pronounce as Q-M) simulations [3-TXT].

 SCREEN: Talent types at the command-line.
-TEXT: lammps_frames.py
+TEXT: ./lammps_frames.py

 SCREEN: Talent shows the list of simulation times.
-TEXT: NVT simulation file: dump.myadsorbate.lammpstrj
+TEXT: NVT simulation file: dump.ch2oh.lammpstrj

 SCREEN: Talent shows the configurations.
 TEXT: AIMD: Ab initio molecular dynamics; QM: quantum mechanics